 Groundbreaking Leukemia Treatment ‘a Whole New Approach’ to Fighting Cancer

-Maryam Rasheed was just 7 years old when the cancer she had battled a year earlier returned with a vengeance, and treatment could no longer stop it.
+Maryam Rasheed was just seven years old when the cancer she had fought a year earlier returned with a vengeance, and treatment could no longer stop it.

-The heartbreaking news came after several rounds of chemotherapy, radiation and a bone marrow transplant from her 4-year-old brother, Rashid, in the battle against acute lymphoblastic leukemia.
+The heartbreaking news came after several rounds of chemotherapy, radiation and a bone marrow transplant from her then 4-year-old brother Rashid to treat acute lymphoblastic leukemia.

-Maryam’s doctors in Detroit referred the Macomb Township family to University of Michigan C.S.
+So Maryam’s doctors in Detroit referred the Macomb Township family to Michigan Medicine’s C.S.
 Mott Children’s Hospital for one last chance at finding a cure.

-“I told them we will try anything,” her mother, Asmaa Rasheed, remembers.
+“I told them we will try anything,” her mother Asmaa remembers.

-At that time, Mott was among a handful of sites in the country participating in a clinical trial testing an innovative approach to immunotherapy, or cancer treatments that harness a patient’s own immune cells to treat disease.
-Maryam enrolled in the study to try the therapy.
-About 100 days later, a bone marrow test brought stunning news: She was cancer-free.
+At that time, Mott was among a handful of sites in the country participating in a novel clinical trial testing an innovative approach to immunotherapy, in which a patient’s immune system is harnessed and re-programmed to attack a patient’s own cancer.
+Maryam enrolled in the study in December, 2014.
+One hundred days later, a bone marrow test brought stunning news: She was in complete remission.

 “This is a dawn of a new and exciting era in cancer therapy,” says Gregory Yanik, M.D., clinical director of the Pediatric Blood and Marrow Transplantation Program at Mott.

-CAR T-cell therapy involves extracting millions of a patient’s own T-cells, a pivotal, disease-fighting white blood cell.
-The T-cells are turbocharged through bioengineering techniques that reprogram them to kill cancer cells.
+T-cells are a special type of white blood cell that normally function as immune surveillance cells, distinguishing cells that are “self” versus “foreign.”
+CAR T-cell treatment involves extracting millions of a patient’s own T-cells, and then turbocharging them through bioengineering techniques that reprogram them to target specific proteins on a cancer cell.
 The technique essentially transforms the patient’s cells into what scientists call “a living drug.”

-Acute lymphoblastic leukemia makes up about a fourth of cancer diagnoses among children under age 15 and is the most common childhood cancer in the U.S. Children with leukemia often respond to standard treatment, but in 15 percent of cases — like Maryam’s — cancer cells stubbornly resist treatment or patients relapse.
+Acute lymphoblastic leukemia makes up about a fourth of cancer diagnoses among children under 15 years old and is the most common childhood cancer in the U.S. Children with leukemia often respond to standard treatment, but in 15 percent of cases, cancer cells stubbornly resist treatment or patients relapse.

-Doctors are quick to note that while some patients had good responses to CAR T-cell therapy, those effects have sometimes been short-lived, and the treatment can be life-threatening.
-Side effects can include high fevers, increased blood pressure, rapid pulse and decreased blood flow to internal organs that require stays in the Intensive Care Unit.
+Doctors are quick to note that while some patients had good responses from CAR T-cell therapy, they have sometimes been short-lived, and the treatment itself can be life-threatening.
+Side effects can include high fevers, increased blood pressure, rapid pulse and decreased blood flow to internal organs that require ICU stays.

-“We are pleased that our center was able to play a major role in enrolling patients for the CAR T-cell clinical trial and that we have the expertise and system in place to offer this potentially lifesaving treatment to our patients,” says C.S.
-Mott’s director of pediatric oncology, Rajen Mody, M.B.B.S.
+“We are pleased that our center was able to play a major role in enrolling patients for the CAR T-cell clinical trial and that we have the expertise and system in place to offer this potentially lifesaving treatment to our patients,” Mody says.

-Maryam, who is entering fourth grade this fall at Shawnee Elementary School, has been in remission for more than two years.
-Every few weeks, she receives infusions of IVIG (intravenous immunoglobulin), which involve purified plasma pooled from thousands of blood donors and give her antibodies to fight off germs.
-Patients on the therapy rely on these infusions to stay healthy, because the T-cell treatment not only kills leukemic B-cells but also healthy ones that protect against infections.
+Maryam, now in sixth grade, continues to do well.
+Every few weeks, she receives IVIG infusions (intravenous immunoglobulin), which involve purified plasma pooled from thousands of blood donors and give her antibodies to fight off germs.
+Patients on the therapy rely on these infusions to stay healthy because the T-cell treatment not only kills leukemic B-cells but also healthy ones that protect against infections.

-After losing her hair three times, spending long periods wearing face masks, falling behind in school because of treatment and spending months at a time hospitalized, Maryam is finally experiencing regular kid life, her mom says.
-She enjoys the beach, family vacations and hanging out with friends.
+After losing her hair three different times, spending long periods wearing face masks, falling behind in school for treatment and spending months at a time hospitalized, Maryam is finally experiencing regular kid life, her family says.
+She has enjoyed family vacations and time with friends.

-Her mother says it was an emotional whirlwind to go from considering hospice to hearing doctors say all signs of cancer were gone.
+Her mother said it was an emotional whirlwind to go from considering hospice to hearing doctors say all signs of cancer were gone.

-“It was like a dream,” Rasheed says.
+“It was like a dream,” Asmaa said at the time.
 “We know there are no guarantees the cancer won’t come back, but this treatment is the only reason she’s here now.”